A cancellation theorem for modules over integral group rings: Introduction

 \section{Introduction}

-A ring $R$ is said to have \textit{stably free cancellation} (SFC) if $P \oplus R^n \cong R^{n+m}$ implies $P \cong R^m$ for finitely generated projective modules $P$ or, equivalently, if $R$ has no non-trivial stably free modules.
-In this paper, we will be interested in the problem of determining which finite groups $G$ have the property that $\Z[G]$ has SFC.
+A ring $R$ is said to have \textit{stably free cancellation} (SFC) if $M \oplus R^n \cong R^{n+m}$ implies $M \cong R^m$ for finitely generated modules $M$ or, equivalently, if $R$ has no non-trivial stably free modules.
+In this paper, we will be interested in the problem of determining which finite groups $G$ have the property that the integral group ring $\Z G$ has SFC.

-Fix a finite group $G$ once and for all, and recall that the real group ring $\R[G]$ is semisimple and so admits a Wedderburn decomposition
+Fix a finite group $G$ once and for all, and recall that the real group ring $\R G$ is semisimple and so admits a Wedderburn decomposition

 where $n_1, \cdots, n_r$ are integers $\ge 1$ and each $D_i$ is one of the real division algebras $\R$, $\C$ or $\H$.
-We say that $\Z[G]$ satisfies the \textit{Eichler condition} if $D_i \ne \H$ whenever $n_i=1$.
-By the Jacobinski cancellation theorem \cite{swan book}, this is a sufficient condition for $\Z[G]$ to have SFC.
+We say that $\Z G$ satisfies the \textit{Eichler condition} if $D_i \ne \H$ whenever $n_i=1$.
+By the Jacobinski cancellation theorem \cite{Sw70}, this is a sufficient condition for $\Z G$ to have SFC.

-It is well-known, and is discussed in $\S 1$, that $\Z[G]$ fails the Eichler condition precisely when $G$ has a quotient which is a binary polyhedral group, i.e. a non-cyclic finite subgroup of $\H^\times$.
+It is well-known, and is discussed in Section 1, that $\Z G$ fails the Eichler condition precisely when $G$ has a quotient which is a binary polyhedral group, i.e. a non-cyclic finite subgroup of $\H^\times$.
 They are the generalised quaternion groups $Q_{4n}$ for $n \ge 2$ or one of $\widetilde{T}, \widetilde{O}, \widetilde{I}$, the binary tetrahedral, octahedral and icosahedral groups.
-It was shown by Swan \cite{swan long} that, if $G$ is a binary polyhedral group, then $\Z[G]$ has SFC if and only if $G$ is one of the seven groups
+It was shown by Swan \cite{Sw83} that, if $G$ is a binary polyhedral group, then $\Z G$ has SFC if and only if $G$ is not of the form $Q_{4n}$ for $n \ge 6$, i.e. if $G$ is one of the groups

-Building on work of A. Fr{\"o}hlich \cite{fro}, we show in $\S 1$ that, if $H=G/N$ and $\Z[G]$ has SFC, then $\Z[H]$ has SFC also.
-In particular, $\Z[G]$ fails to have SFC whenever $G$ has a quotient which is $Q_{4n}$ for $n \ge 6$.
-Note that this does not yet characterise which groups have SFC; it remains to determine SFC for $\Z[G]$ when $G$ has a quotient in one of the groups in $(*)$ but none in $Q_{4n}$ for $n \ge 6$.
+It follows from a result of Swan-Fr\"{o}hlich \cite[Theorem A10]{Sw83} that, if $G$ has a quotient $H$ and $\Z G$ has SFC, then $\Z H$ has SFC also.
+In particular, $\Z G$ does not have SFC whenever $G$ has a quotient which is $Q_{4n}$ for $n \ge 6$.
+Note that this does not yet characterise which groups have SFC; it remains to determine SFC for $\Z G$ when $G$ has a quotient in one of the groups in $(*)$ but none in $Q_{4n}$ for $n \ge 6$.